joakibj/tswrdb/README.md

     run strings --tsw """D:\Programs\TSW TestLive""" --lang de

 The previous command exports all german strings to XML files in ``<tswrdb folder>/tswrdb-cmdui/exported/1030002 (Strings)``.
+**Note** see Known Issues for issues regarding german and french characters.

 See the usage below for all available commands.